DhruviDhummad/DhruviDhummad.github.io/reports/executive-summary.md

 # Executive Summary

-An authorized internal web application security assessment was conducted on app.talentin.ai to identify common security risks and configuration issues.
+An authorized internal security assessment was conducted on app.talentin.ai to identify potential application and cloud-level security risks.

-The assessment focused on passive and low-impact testing aligned with :contentReference[oaicite:0]{index=0} Top 10 principles.
+The assessment combined manual web application testing with cloud activity monitoring to provide a more comprehensive view of the application’s security posture.

+---

 ## Key Findings
 - Missing or incomplete HTTP security headers
-- Opportunities to improve client-side security controls
+- Cloud-level security findings identified through AWS GuardDuty monitoring

 No critical vulnerabilities or service-disrupting issues were identified during the assessment.

+---

 ## Risk Overview
-The identified issues present a **medium risk** primarily related to client-side attacks such as cross-site scripting (XSS).
+The identified issues present a **medium overall risk**, primarily related to client-side attack exposure and potential cloud misconfigurations.

+---

 ## Recommendations
 - Implement recommended HTTP security headers (e.g., CSP, HSTS where applicable)
-- Review security configuration as part of regular release cycles
+- Review and tighten cloud access controls and IAM permissions
+- Continue continuous monitoring using AWS GuardDuty
-- Continue periodic security testing to reduce future risk
+- Perform periodic security reviews to reduce future risk

+---

 ## Conclusion
-This assessment provides actionable insights to improve the overall security posture of the application while maintaining operational stability.
+By combining application-layer testing with AWS GuardDuty monitoring, this assessment provides actionable insights to strengthen both application and cloud security while maintaining operational stability.